Different Commercial Vehicles Pose Different Risks to Motorists

 - Contact an experienced attorney immediately

 Accidents with commercial vehicles can leave victims with extremely serious injuries and other losses.
-At Polito & Associates, LLC, our personal injury attorneys will review the facts of your case at no cost to you and advise you as to your legal options.
+At Polito & Harrington, LLC, our personal injury attorneys will review the facts of your case at no cost to you and advise you as to your legal options.
 To schedule your free case evaluation with a lawyer, call our office today at (860) 447-3300 or contact us online.